Paranoid2droid/cv/index.md

 ## Research Interest

-During undergraduate period.
-I engaged in a research on room acoustics and concert hall design during undergraduate years.
-I also worked as an associate audio engineer and stage tech in [MAO Livehouse](http://mao-music.com){:target="_blank"}.
+During undergraduate period, I engaged in a research on room acoustics and concert hall design.
+I also worked as an associate sound engineer and stage tech in [MAO Livehouse](http://mao-music.com){:target="_blank"} during undergraduate years.

 In graduate institute, my research subject was DSP implementation of audio processing algorithms.
 I researched on front-end audio algorithms and developed real-time sound field analysis systems, including far-field sound source localization and near-field acoustical holography.

 With my experiences of acoustics and audio, I found my passion for research land on the cross point of computer, music, and acoustics.
 I finished [more than 10 courses on Kadenze](https://www.kadenze.com/users/zhe-zhang#tab-certificates){:target="_blank"} related to music technology, computer music and creative coding, including ChucK, MAX/MSP, Physics-DSP, JUCE, FAUST, Machine Learning, Web, etc., and built several personal projects including synthesizers, audio plug-ins, and interactive computer music.

 After graduation, I joined a music technology start-up as an audio algorithm engineer.
-I develop audio algorithms in our virtual singer app, including DL-based singing voice synthesizing and traditional music signal processing like time stretching and pitch shifting.
+I develop audio algorithms in our AI-driven virtual singer app, including DL-based singing voice synthesizing and traditional music signal processing like time stretching and pitch shifting.
 I am looking forward to digging into music technology and computer music.

 ---